vabarnett/vabarnett/README.md

 - Hi, I’m @vabarnett
 - I’m interested in how technology can make the world a better, more interesting place
-- I’ve just graduated from the TechUP Developer Skills Bootcamp
-- I’m looking to collaborate on fun learning projects
+- Currently working at Compare the Market
 - How to reach me

 <!---